gmzsebastian/FLEET/README.md

 The current version found in this repository is an unofficial version of the FLEET 2.0 algorithm described in https://arxiv.org/abs/2210.10810, the final FLEET 2.0 version will be released upon acceptance of this manuscript.

-# Setup
+# Installation
-In order to use FLEET you will need to have two keys in your system.
-One to query 3PI, and one to query the TNS.
-FLEET will search for these files in your home directory:
+You can install the code in this repository from source `python setup.py install`.
+Before running FLEET you will need to have two keys in your system, one to query 3PI and one to query TNS.
+FLEET will search for these in your home directory, with paths like these:
 ```
 /Users/username/3PI_key.txt
 /Users/username/tns_key.txt